 According to data from the freight-tracking firm Freightos, container shipping rates from China and East Asia to the United States’ East Coast climbed above $20,000, compared with about $4,000 a year ago.
 The cost of sending a container from Asia to Europe is about 10 times higher than in May 2020, while the cost from Shanghai to Los Angeles has grown by more than 600 percent, according to the Drewry World Container Index.
 Those attractive high prices for shipping companies are leading to the abandonment of other routes, causing the problem to spread.
 The shipping issues have been exacerbated by related imbalances: boats are backing up at ports, and as demand for goods booms in the United States, empty shipping containers haven’t been able to get back to China fast enough.

 The impacts are being felt across industries and are even leading to liquor, beer, and wine shortages.

 Preferred Buyer Status

 For many years, sellers have strived to become a buyer’s “preferred supplier.”
-However, with the COVID-19-induced supply chain challenge, the balance of power lies with the suppliers and buyers are adopting an approach of presenting their company as a “preferred buyer.”
+However, with current supply chain challenge, the balance of power lies with the suppliers and buyers are adopting an approach of presenting their company as a “preferred buyer.”
 In this situation, the buyer is seeking a more beneficial partnership with suppliers, such as access to research and development, intellectual property, white papers or technology road maps, delayed implementation of price increases, preferential pricing or, most important in this context, avoidance of allocation rationing in times of shortage or other limitations.

 Simple procurement and contracting processes, on-time payment, clear documentation, the avoidance of unduly onerous terms and conditions, ethical behavior, and transparent processes may help differentiate the buyer’s organization from other buyers.